 List of Most Common Chat Apps and Alternatives (per Use Case)

 Now that we’re all on the same page, let’s take a look at a variety of different chat apps according to their most common use case.

-The most classic chat apps are far from standard considering the amount of new features that have been rolled out in the last few years alone and the timeline of features to come.
-These chat apps have a high international user-base and are considered as the standard for chat apps.
+The most classic chat apps are far from standard considering the number of new features that have been rolled out in the last few years alone and the timeline of features to come.
+These chat apps have a high international user base and are considered the standard for chat apps.

-Facebook Messenger is the chat app of the social networking platform Facebook, but has developed into an impressive standalone communication app users use to connect and communicate with another.
-The most significant benefit is that Messenger interacts with other Facebook services giving users access to a variety of features outside of the standard feature-set in chat apps.
+Facebook Messenger is the chat app of the social networking platform Facebook but has developed into an impressive standalone communication app users use to connect and communicate with one another.
+The most significant benefit is that Messenger interacts with other Facebook services giving users access to a variety of features outside of the standard feature set in chat apps.

 Communication is integral for any business.
-Depending on the company size or sector and team makeup, investing in the use of a chat app for the company or an employee chat app can be game changing.
-Chat apps created for business have diverse features and functions particularly geared toward business relations, whether internal or external of company needs.
+Depending on the company size or sector and team makeup, investing in the use of a chat app for the company or an employee chat app can be game-changing.
+Chat apps created for business have diverse features and functions particularly geared toward business relations, whether internal or external company needs.

 Priorities for team messaging have shifted with the increase of remote teams and working from home.
 Zenchat is a team messenger with built-in task management aiming to solve the disorganized mess of chat and work to make team chat more productive.

 As one of the most popular chat apps for business, Slack is known for its channels and integration of third-party apps like Google Drive, Giphy, project management tools and other business products.
 Initially created as a replacement to email, Slack was designed for team communication promoting a better way of communicating and focusing on improving internal communications in the corporate sector, wherein Microsoft Teams is a strong contender.